solliancenet/CosmosDB-v3-labs/dotnet/labs/08-change_feed_with_azure_functions.md

 # Azure Cosmos DB Change Feed

-In this lab you will use the Change Feed Procesor Library and Azure Functions to implement three use cases for the Azure Cosmos DB Change Feed
+In this lab you will use the Change Feed Processor Library and Azure Functions to implement three use cases for the Azure Cosmos DB Change Feed

 ## Prerequisites